-Day to day, I am able to keep my health conditions (hypothyroidism, Hashimoto’s, adrenal fatigue etc.) well managed to a certain extent.
-I get to bed by 9:00 p.m. so that I get nine hours of sleep at least.
-I eat lots of protein, am gluten-free and count my spoons (plan my energy usage very carefully).
+Day to day, I am able to keep my health conditions (hypothyroidism, Hashimoto’s, adrenal fatigue) well managed to a certain extent.
+I get to bed by 9pm. so that I get nine hours of sleep at least.
+I eat la good diet, am gluten-free and plan my energy usage wisely so as not to overexert myself.
 I’ve learned what helps to manage my conditions.

-Should I never socialize?
+Should I never socialise?
 Never go for a walk in the sun?